-Changes in Actuarial Assumptions - Updates to the mortality assumption as noted in Universal Assumption section.
+Changes in Actuarial Assumptions - Except as noted in Universal Assumption section, there are no further changes.

 7. CUSTODIAL AND OTHER PROFESSIONAL SERVICES

 JP Morgan Chase Bank is the custodian and trustee of plan assets with the exception of Mellon asset management investments in which Mellon Bank N.A. is the custodian.
 JP Morgan Chase also provides cash receipt and cash disbursement services to the Plan.
 NEPC reviews the Plan's portfolio, the investment policies as stipulated by the Board of Managers and the performance of the Investment Managers.
 NEPC also provides audit services for the Plan's equity portfolios.
 Actuarial services were provided to the Plan by Milliman Inc.